 A Lifeline for Virginia’s organ donor registry

 All too often, brands guess at the stories they think their audience wants to read, or worse, don’t think about their audience at all.
-Producing content that inspires action requires taking interest in your readership and providing them with something they value.
+Creating content that inspires action requires taking interest in your readership and providing them with something they value.

 By design, Lifeline powers Donate Life Virginia’s communications initiative, inspiring skeptics to register and advocates to champion the cause.